oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 When using PKCE instead of `state` or `nonce` for CSRF protection, it is important to note that:

- * Clients MUST ensure that the AS supports PKCE before using PKCE for CSRF protection.
+ * Clients MUST ensure that the authorization server supports PKCE before using PKCE for CSRF protection.
 If an authorization server does not support PKCE, `state` or `nonce` MUST be used for CSRF protection.